Ashley Ochs, MA, CCLS, GC-C

 Christy Lange, MS, CCLS

 Christy graduated from Illinois State University in 2008 with an undergraduate degree in Human Development and Family Resources and continued at Illinois State to obtain a Master’s degree in Family and Consumer Sciences in 2010.
 Following an internship at Advocate Children’s Hospital Park Ridge in the Chicago suburbs, Christy worked at Starlight Children’s Foundation Midwest as a hospital programs coordinator for a year.
 She ventured to Texas in 2012 joining the child life team with Children’s Memorial Hermann Hospital in Houston.
-She currently works on the inpatient surgical trauma unit and serves in the department’s Student Committee where she has overseen the practicum program and is now co-leading the internship program.
-She looks forward to bringing her passion for accounting and budget management in addition to her strong organization skills as the Treasurer for the TACLP.
+She has worked on the inpatient surgical trauma unit and established the Facility Dog Program in 2019, with her first facility dog, Dexter.
+Together, they provide services throughout the Children’s Hospital.
+She serves in the department’s Student Committee where she has overseen the practicum program and is currently co-leading the internship program.
+Christy served as treasurer for the TACLP from 2017-2019 and looks forward to utilizing her passion for accounting and budget management as well as collaborating with regional peers to this new opportunity.

 Conference Planning Chair

 Catie Reed, MS, CCLS, CFLE

 Catie Reed is a Certified Child Life Specialist in the Dell Children’s Blood and Cancer Center and a co-founder of the emBark Medical Facility Dog program.
 She works to reduce stress and increase coping in the outpatient pediatric oncology population alongside service dog Savannah.